CanadianBeaver/AwesomeGuns/README.md

 ###Special thanks

 I got images and ideas from many mods, but I never copy these without adaptation.
-Base of mods are:
+Basic of them are:
 - X-Com Weapon Rework and Expansion - 0.8.5
 - Weapon Rework/Expansion
 - Robin's Extra Weapons